Are you searching for romantic activities for couples to do together that will make you bond faster with your partner?

 I tend to see myself as a traditional woman; I love making my own meals at home so you’ll hardly catch me buying food at fancy restaurants.

-Fortunately, my boyfriend enjoys cooking too and sometimes, we take turns to cook; he’s actually a better cook than I am though.
+Fortunately, my husband enjoys cooking too and sometimes, we take turns to cook; he’s actually a better cook than I am though.

 When we’re both in the mood, we storm the kitchen together and produce intercontinental dishes.

 The fun isn’t only in the cooking process but the cooperation and teamwork it takes to produce something together.